TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.29.md

 ---

-Remove from me the way of falsehood; And grant me thy law graciously.
+Keep me from the way of deceit.
+Grant me your law graciously!